demisto/content/Packs/CovalenceManagedSecurity/Integrations/CovalenceManagedSecurity/CovalenceManagedSecurity_description.md

 - credentials
    - Your email to connect to the Field Effect Security Portal
 - password
-   - API key to access Field Effect Security Portal
+   - API key to access Field Effect Security Portal, generated from Field Effect Portal